oznogon/gattaibushido-public/rules/02_pilots.md

 ### Commitment to the Team (Bonus Draws)

-**Stat Mechanic:** Determines bonus card *Draws* during conflicts.
+**Stat Mechanic:** Determines your *Assist Bonus* during conflicts.
 **Tied To:** Team Color

-Your rank in this stat determines how many bonus cards you draw at the beginning of a Throwdown.
+Your rank in this stat determines the strength of your Assists during conflicts.

 Pilots with a high commitment to their Team are more heavily driven by the Team’s goals, and work harder to put the Team first.
-By drawing strength from the spirit of the Team, they greatly expand their true potential in battle!
+By working hard to help our their fellow teammates, they can achieve greatness together!

 ### Commitment to the Fight (Strike Range)